David-Cary/key-crawler/README.md

 The search function also accepts a `maxResults` value as it's third parameter, letting you do things like return after the first match.

+### Value Mapping
+As of 1.0.2, key crawlers have a `mapValue` function that helps you build a modified copy of a given object and it's traversed properties.
+This takes 2 parameters, the object to be copied and the conversion function to be applied to each vertex visited.
+Note that converstion function is given the traversal state as it's only parameter, giving you the ability to copy traversal information as part of this mapping.

 ### Extending Routes
 Key crawlers can also make it easy to visit the descendant of a given value, provided you have it's routes.
 If you know the key path to the target value, simply call `extendRoute` for your crawler, with the target route and key list as parameters.
 If you know the child's iteration order, you can pass that path into `extendRouteByIndices` instead.
 For example, to get the first child of a route you'd use `crawler.extendRouteByIndices(route, [0])`.